gravitee-lab/poc_cci_api_one_wlfow/README.md

 * You cannot run a workflow of a pipeline "for the first time".

 So basically solution is to filter the desired workflow using bracnhes filter.

+# Added feature

+on a different branch, using the git flow